What is ASCII? The Character Encoding That Started It All

 What is ASCII?

 ASCII stands for American Standard Code for Information Interchange.
-It is a character encoding standard that assigns a unique numeric code (0–127) to each letter, digit, punctuation mark, and control character used in English text.
+It is a character encoding standard that assigns a unique numeric code from 0 to 127 to letters, digits, punctuation marks, and control characters used in English text.

-For example, the uppercase letter A is represented by the number 65, the digit 0 by 48, and a space by 32.
-This mapping allows computers to store and transmit text as a sequence of numbers.
+For example, uppercase A is represented by 65, the digit 0 by 48, and a space by 32.
+This mapping lets computers store and transmit text as a sequence of numbers.

-ASCII uses 7 bits per character, giving it a total of 128 possible values (0–127).
-This covers the English alphabet (uppercase and lowercase), digits 0–9, common punctuation, and a set of control characters.
+ASCII uses 7 bits per character, giving it 128 possible values.
+That is enough for the English alphabet in uppercase and lowercase, digits 0-9, common punctuation, and a small set of control commands.

 A Brief History of ASCII

-ASCII was developed in the early 1960s by a committee of the American Standards Association (now ANSI).
-It was first published as a standard in 1963 and last updated in 1986 (ANSI X3.4-1986).
+ASCII was developed in the early 1960s by a committee of the American Standards Association, now ANSI.
+It was first published as a standard in 1963 and last updated in 1986 as ANSI X3.4-1986.

 How ASCII Works

 ASCII maps each character to a 7-bit binary number.
-Since most computers work with 8-bit bytes, the 8th bit is typically set to 0 (or used for error checking in older systems).
+Modern computers usually store those values in 8-bit bytes, with the extra bit set to 0 or used historically for parity checking.

 The word "Hi" is stored as: